aks5bx/ChessOpeningRecommender/README.md

 In order to run this file, you must first update the `config.json` file to make sure the data stored under `live_run` points to your saved pgn file.
 Specifically, the `dataset_file` key should point to your pgn filename.
 The `processsed_file` key can point to any filename, but should generally follow naming conventions.

-Additionally, the `dataset` key points to the name of the dataset, which is also another nested data categority in the config file.
+Additionally, the `dataset` key points to the name of the dataset, which is also another nested data category in the config file.
 Here, fill in the number of games (which you can find on the lichess database) and the number of lines in your file, which you can compute by running `wc -l <filename>` in your terminal.

 At this point, you can go ahead and run: `python src/process_data.py`